Dutton Gregory Banner Image

 All employers should have a grievance procedure and make it known to employees.

-ACAS provide a code of practice which highlights a minimum level required to which employers should try to adhere, when addressing grievances or following a grievance procedure.
-This code of practice was introduced in 2009 at the same time the Employment Act 2008 was amended to allow Employment Tribunals the ability to increase or decrease awards for damages by up to 25% in certain cases, if either the employer or the employee unreasonably failed to comply with the ACAS code.
+ACAS (the Advisory, Conciliation and Arbitration Service) provides a code of practice which sets out a minimum standard which employers should try to achieve, when addressing grievances or following a grievance procedure.
+This code of practice was introduced in 2009 at the same time the Employment Act 2008 was amended to allow Employment Tribunals to increase or decrease tribunal compensation by up to 25%, if either the employer or the employee unreasonably failed to comply with the ACAS code.

-A grievance is often seen as a very key and pivotal document as it is often the first formal stage in which the employee’s issue is documented formally.
+A grievance is often seen as a pivotal document as it is often the first time the employee’s issue is documented formally.

-Of course many grievances are designed with a conciliatory tone, seeking especially to resolve issues before Employment Tribunal action is entered.
+Of course many grievances are designed with a conciliatory tone, seeking to resolve issues before Employment Tribunal proceedings have to be commenced.
 It can also be very helpful to have assistance with such documents to ensure that facts are presented with the right approach and tone to endeavour to reach an outcome without the necessity of litigation.

 Should you wish to seek employment law advice or have assistance with the preparation of a formal grievance, please email contact@duttongregory.co.uk or contact one of our specialist employment lawyers.